Darkxzie/SAiDL-Spring-Assignment2025/README.md

 ## Overview

 The goal of this assignment is to demonstrate understanding and practical application of key concepts in artificial intelligence and deep learning.

+RUN ALL CODE BLOCKS ONE BY ONE IN THE .ipynb FILE FOR PROPER WORKING.